hageyahhoo/k8s-first-step/SERVICE_MESH.md

-**Utilize Service Mesh with Istio**
+# Utilize Service Mesh with Istio!

-[Istio](https://istio.io/) is an Open Source implementation of [Service Mesh](https://www.nginx.com/blog/what-is-a-service-mesh/), the configurable and low latency infrastructure layer.
-It behaves like DI in Java development.
+[Istio](https://istio.io/) is an Open Source implementation of [Service Mesh](https://www.nginx.com/blog/what-is-a-service-mesh/), a configurable and low latency infrastructure layer.
+It behaves like DI/CDI in Java development.